xdaichain/exit-reward-prototype/README.md

 - **SoftETHToken** is an ERC20 token contract representing SoftETH token.
 It is mintable and burnable by the `Reward` contract.
 Initially, it's created with an empty supply.
 The supply is changed by the `Reward.rebalance()` function (see below).
 No one else can mint or burn the SoftETH tokens.

-These contracts are to be deployed in Ethereum Mainnet only.
+These contracts are deployed in Ethereum Mainnet ([see addresses](https://github.com/xdaichain/exit-reward-prototype/blob/master/addresses.mainnet.json)).
 We use a public [price oracle contract](https://etherscan.io/address/0xad13fe330b0ae312bc51d2e5b9ca2ae3973957c7#code) available on Mainnet to retrieve the current ETH/USD rate.

 For ERC20 implementations we use the latest [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/token/ERC20).